JOB OPENINGS – NFI VERMONT

 Family Engagement Specialist

 Coordinators work directly with children and families involved with DCF, who experience multi-system issues, including substance abuse, domestic violence, and mental health challenges.
 Responsibilities include coordinating and facilitating large meetings, teaming with community service providers, creating treatment plans through collaboration with DCF, and parent education.
 We are looking for candidates with strong communication and documentation skills, who work well in a team setting.
 Experience with Family Time Coaching, Family Safety Planning and Family Group Conferencing preferred.
-This full time position requires a Bachelor’s degree and/or two years’ experience in related field.
+This full time position with a $500 sign on bonus requires a Bachelor’s degree and/or two years’ experience in related field.
 Please submit cover letter and resume to TessiSimmons@nafi.com

 NFI Brattleboro is looking for relief DBT Supportive Skills Workers to join our talented team of mental health professionals.
 Responsibilities include supervising the daily activities of teenage girls, providing ongoing support, guidance and role modeling and to facilitate client improvement in the areas of personal responsibility, social skills, community living skills and behavior.
 Candidates must be able to communicate effectively, to work flexible hours, and have a valid driver’s license and reliable transportation.
 Bachelor’s degree and previous experience working with children with emotional/behavioral challenges preferred.
 Please submit a cover letter and resume to: John Allen or Laura Gustafson, NFI Vermont, Inc – Brattleboro, 1063 Western Ave, Brattleboro Vermont 05301 or email at firstname.lastname@example.org and email@example.com.